 Section 6 of the Wills Law sets out the manner in which a will must be executed.
 For a will to be valid:

 Wills generally contain an attestation clause, which confirms that the document has been executed in the presence of at least 2 witnesses, and that all relevant requirements have been met.

 What should I be aware of when making a will?

 It goes without saying that every individual has his or her own needs when it comes to estate planning.
 However, a few general comments and observations include:

 If you need to provide for minor children:

-At Broadhurst LLC we have 25 years experience of dealing with wills and probate in a confidential and sensitive manner.
+At Broadhurst LLC we have over 25 years experience of dealing with wills and probate in a confidential and sensitive manner.
 We would be pleased to assist in drafting your will, or otherwise help with estate planning.